PirateDesBois/neo-mob/README.md

   Neo App
   </h1>
 <p align="center">
-  Hey there, this is an interface to make vehicle reservation, clients and vehicles creation  made with Vue CLi and Vuetify</br>
+  Hey there, this is an interface to make reservations, but also to create clients and vehicles.
+This app is made with Vue CLi and Vuetify</br>
   Visit this link to see the app --> https://piratedesbois.github.io/neo-app/ </br>
   Thanks for visiting my github!</p>
 <p align="center">